josevnz/home_nmap/tutorial/README.md

         return args, data, completed.stderr
 ```

-_NOTE_: We used the named argument 'shell=False' to indicate we do not want to create a new shell when running our process.
-This will give us protection against [shell injection](https://en.wikipedia.org/wiki/Code_injection#Shell_injection) attacks.
+_Security note_: The named argument 'shell=False' tells that we do not want to create a new shell when running our process.
+This will provide protection against [shell injection](https://en.wikipedia.org/wiki/Code_injection#Shell_injection) attacks.

 ## Speeding up Nmap (remember all this flags in a single place)